 3. Don’t waste time getting up in the morning

 Do you find yourself snoozing the alarm countless times before deciding to wake up?
 If the answer is yes, then you are not alone.
 Getting out of bed in the morning can be tough.
 We all want to sleep in every morning but we can’t.
-We have to get up and grind.
-We have to get everyone ready.
-We have to make that money.
+We have to get up and grind because bills have to get paid, right?

 So what can you do to make the getting up process quick?
 This is what works for me: I place my alarm across the room so that I actually have to get up from bed to turn it off.
 Placing my clothes next to my bed where I can actually see them also reminds me that I need to wake up.